 Have your A/C equipment checked as soon as possible

 Proactively servicing your home’s air conditioning system will help prevent a breakdown on the warmest summer days, when your air conditioning system is running at full capacity all day and night for weeks and months.
 During a routine maintenance visit, an expert air conditioning technician can usually avoid an emergency by discovering issues and replacing parts before they breakdown, and cleaning and tuning the system so it is ready to keep you cool all summer when you want it most.

 Wear loose, lightweight clothing, specifically when you’re going outdoors.
 Stay away from dark colors, particularly black clothing, since dark colors retain heat.
 The color white is a better choice since it reflects the sun.
 It’s also a great idea to invest in a wide-brimmed or gardening hat to keep the sun off your face, and don’t layer clothing.

 Keep yourself hydrated by drinking plenty of fluids, including water or juice.
 Even if you’re not thirsty, your body can still be in need of hydration so try bringing a water bottle with you always.
 When heat waves come in or it’s the middle of the day, stay away from drinks with alcohol or caffeine because they can contribute to dehydration.

-To make sure your AC is in good health and is ready to keep you cool in case of an emergency, call All American Air Service Experts Heating & Air Conditioning.
+To make sure your AC is in good health and is ready to keep you cool in case of an emergency, call All American Air Service Experts.
 We are available around the clock so whenever you need us, we are ready for you.